fodorbalint/locationconnection/README.md

 # Changelog - Location Connection Android
+1.6.2 - 18 July 2020

+A display glitch was fixed, where the introduction on the profile page may reach the right side of the screen without space.
+Bug fix: pressing back button after deleting account shows the profile page again, crashing the app eventually.

 1.6.1 - 26 June 2020

 Bug fix: image on the registration page cannot be edited if you opened it after this sequence of events: registration page -> pressing home button -> opening app -> opening a profile -> back to main view --> registration page.